jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 * `auth-log-format`: log format of all auth external frontends.
 Use `default` to configure default HTTP log format, defaults to not log.
 * `http-log-format`: log format of all HTTP proxies, defaults to HAProxy default HTTP log format.
-* `https-log-format`: log format of TCP proxy used to inspect SNI extention.
+* `https-log-format`: log format of TCP proxy used to inspect SNI extension.
 Use `default` to configure default TCP log format, defaults to not log.
 * `tcp-log-format`: log format of the ConfigMap based TCP proxies.
 Defaults to HAProxy default TCP log format.
 See also [`--tcp-services-configmap`]({{% relref "command-line#tcp-services-configmap" %}}) command-line option.
 * `tcp-service-log-format`: log format of TCP frontends, configured via ingress resources and [`tcp-service-port`](#tcp-services) configuration key.
 Defaults to HAProxy default TCP log format.